 Everyone has the right to effective, equitable and timely services.

 Our services must be individualized, culturally appropriate, accessible, consistent, sensitive and nonjudgmental.

 Clients have the right to make informed choices when information is delivered in a timely, accessible and responsive way.

 Professional development and ongoing education are key to delivering quality services by competent professionals.

 Collaboration and networking encourages information exchange, reduces isolation and facilitates resource sharing.

-Centres and professionals demonstrate accountability to both the people receiving our services and our funders through data collection, program evaluation, and delivering evidence-based quality services.
+Centres and professionals demonstrate accountability to both the individuals receiving our services and our funders through data collection, program evaluation, and the delivery of quality, evidence-based services.